- CRM/SFA/MA

 MA (Marketing Automation), which supports the automation of marketing activities, is a tool that nurtures prospects and supports the process leading up to negotiations.
 By using MA, you can visualize the interests and behaviors of prospects and respond to customers at the optimal time.
 Similar to SFA and CRM, we will explain the differences regarding MA.

-MA supports the automation of marketing activities and streamlines marketing initiatives and data management.
+MA supports the automation of marketing activities and streamlines marketing measures and data management.
 On the other hand, SFA supports sales, and MA supports marketing, so they focus on different objectives.
 MA signifies the automation of marketing, aiming to streamline marketing activities and expand sales.

 By integrating SFA and MA, you can achieve three major benefits: centralized management of information from leads to orders and lost deals, smooth approaches to sales based on web behavior, and improved nurturing tailored to the sales phase.
 By integrating MA and SFA, marketing activity information can be shared with sales, enabling effective decision-making.